Living Cost in London for Indian Students 2026: Monthly Expenses Breakdown

 Utilities (monthly)

-Note: These figures are averages and can vary based on lifestyle and housing choices.
+Note: These figures are averages and can vary based on lifestyle, housing choice, and London zone.

 Factors Influencing the Living Cost in London

-The living cost in London isn’t just about rent, it's a combination of where you live, how you commute, what you eat, how you spend your free time, and even your family’s needs.
+The living cost in London isn’t just about rent — it’s a combination of where you live, how you commute, what you eat, how you spend your free time, and your household size.
 These expenses vary widely based on lifestyle and location.

-In this section, we break down the major cost categories that directly impact how much you'll spend every month while living in London.
+Below we break down the major cost categories that directly impact your monthly spend.

 1. Accommodation Type